Best Mattresses for Back Pain: What Spine Doctors Recommend

 When Firm Mattresses Make Sense

-However, there are exceptions.
+There are exceptions.
 Some side sleepers with lighter body weight and prominent hip and shoulder curves may find that a slightly softer surface allows for better pressure relief while still maintaining adequate support.
 The key is finding the right balance for your specific body type and sleeping position.

-Traditional Innerspring: Time-Tested Support
+Traditional Innerspring: Reliable Support

 Memory Foam: Contouring Comfort